 - Computer Vision

-Team Commitment: CTO or AI Lead Participation is Crucial
+Team Commitment: CTO or AI Lead Participation Matters

-- Coaching and mentoring sessions result in implementation—not just discussion.
+- Coaching and mentoring sessions translate into meaningful action

 An Open Call to All Qualified Startups

-- Founders from underrepresented communities are strongly encouraged to apply.
+- Founders from underrepresented communities are encouraged to apply

 Mark Your Calendar: Key Program Dates

-To streamline your planning, here are some essential dates you should not miss:
+To make planning easier, here are the essential dates you should keep in mind:

 Milestone | Date |